-I’m all too familiar with the stereotype of the belligerent, out-of-control menopausal lady plagued by hot flashes and mood swings, bewildering her poor, beleaguered partner.
+We’re all familiar with the stereotype of the belligerent, out-of-control menopausal lady plagued by hot flashes and mood swings, bewildering her poor, beleaguered partner.
 [Note that for convenience I am going to use “menopause” to include the perimenopausal period as well.]
-Frankly, this narrative doesn’t suit me at all.
+Frankly, as someone heading into perimenopause, this narrative doesn’t suit me at all.
 I know very well that hot flashes and mood swings can be a part of menopause, but obviously there’s a lot more to it than that.

 Of course, I want realistic view of what lies ahead so I might prepare mentally, emotionally, and physically.
 However, I also want the nuances.
 Plus, as an optimist I want to know the good, not just the bad and the ugly.
 To my mind, any major life transition is a chance at a reawakening of sorts, even if the road through it is rocky.
 My natural tendency is to find the silver lining and reframe situations as growth opportunities.

 Menopause is much more than a collection of symptoms that need to be combatted.
 However, much of what’s written about menopause, from the scientific literature to the blogosphere, focuses on copingwith and dealing with menopause.
 After a while, one wonders if the scientific and medical communities aren’t overeager to problematize and medicalize menopause by putting all the focus on the symptoms and, naturally, the treatments (they can make money off of).
 You have to dig deeper to find discussions about the meaning of menopause through the eyes of women who are living it.